-This is something we ask new starters in CoinBurp as part of their Q&A interviews that we post on our blog, but the answers are always great so we’ll ask you too; What TV show or movie are you ashamed to admit you love?
+This is something CoinBurp asks new starters in the company as part of their Q&A interviews that get posted on the blog, but the answers are always great!
+What TV show or movie are you ashamed to admit you love?

 Everyone mocks me for this choice, but “Party Monster” is a REALLY GOOD MOVIE.
 It’s darkly hilarious, it’s camp, it’s pure hedonism, AND it’s based on a true story.
 I have no idea why people give me crap for it!
 I guess I’m not ashamed to admit it, since I’m promoting it so much, though… I actually don’t know that anything really shames me, though, I’ll admit to any guilty pleasures.
 Ooh, here’s one, trashy reality TV.
 Anything from “Toddlers and Tiaras” to “Dating In The Dark” can totally grab me.
 Now THAT’S shameful!

 Thank you for taking the time to answer these questions for us.
 The CoinBurp team can’t wait to see you grow as an artist!

 Post some links to where people can find your artwork and social media accounts.
 Also, feel free to shout out anything else you wish.